CDCgov/forecasttools-py/README.md

 ## Influenza Hospitalizations Forecast(s)

-Two example forecasts stored in an Arviz `InferenceData` object are included for vignettes and user experimentation.
+Two example forecasts stored in Arviz `InferenceData` objects are included for vignettes and user experimentation.
 Both are 28 day influenza hospital admissions forecasts for Texas made using a spline regression model fitted to NHSN data between 2022-08-08 and 2022-12-08.
 The only difference between the forecasts is that `example_flu_forecast_w_dates.nc` has dates as its coordinates.
 The `idata` objects which includes the observed data and posterior predictive samples is given below:

 ```
 Inference data with groups: